blueambr/webpack-modules/README.md

   Use `require()` in Pug to import scoped assets and where it is not possible — use a regular string, while having needed assets inside `src/assets` directory.

-  Sass/SCSS reads scoped and global assets equally good.
+  Sass/SCSS has no problems with either scoped or global assets.

 - **WebP**

-  Automatically converts all PNG and JPG/JPEG images into WebP format on `npm run build`.
+  PNG and JPG/JPEG images are automatically converted into WebP format on `npm run build`.

   File extension does not change, so you will see regular `.png`, `.jpg`, `.jpeg` in `dist` folder, which, in fact, will be `.webp`.

-  It can be disabled in `webpack.prod.js`.
+  It can be disabled and switched to a regular image minification in `webpack.prod.js`.

-- **SVG sprite**
+- **SVG sprites**

   Automatically generated from the files in `src/assets/icons` and stored in `src/assets/images`.